 All of the food in the above meal could contain artificial sweeteners.
 Increasingly common is xylitol which is present in many “sugar-free” products, including “gummy” sweets, and in some human toothpaste.
 In dogs, xylitol causes hypoglycaemia, which can produce seizures, and liver damage within 30 minutes – 18 hours.
 Hepatic failure can occur within 9-72 hours at doses >1.0 g/kg.
 In dogs that do develop acute liver failure, the mortality rate is 70-80%.

 These are just a few common examples of foods that can kill your dog.
-Err on the safe side and leave the human food to humans and if in any doubt about what your dog has eaten, call the Veterinary Poisons Unit helpline or consult your vet immediately.
+Err on the safe side and leave the human food to humans.
+If in any doubt about what your dog has eaten, call the Veterinary Poisons Unit helpline or consult your vet immediately.